Deepesh1209/PowerBI-Sales-Performance-Dashboard/README.md

 ## 📂 Dataset

-The project uses the following datasets:
+The dashboard is built using multiple datasets:

 - Products
 - Categories